Jessica Hatcher- Moore

 It’s time we started to talk openly and honestly about postpartum health, and I hope After Birth will provide the support that so many women desperately need but are not getting from their healthcare system.
 I really believe women are ready to cast off the paternalistic assumption that they’d rather not know how childbirth can change them.
 After all, it’s the gap between expectation and reality that so often floors us."

-A post shared by Jessica Hatcher-Moore (@jessicajanehatcher) on May 7, 2020 at 11:38pm PDT
+View this post on InstagramA post shared by Jessica Hatcher-Moore (@jessicajanehatcher) on

 Background to the book